Mebus/pyslm/README.rst

 **Export to Machine Files:**

-* Currently WIP to port previous c++ code and provide generic bindings to platforms (Renishaw MTT, Realizer, EOS CLI formats)
+Currently WIP to provide `libSLM <https://github.com/drlukeparry/libSLM>`_  to enable import and export from
+* Renishaw MTT,
+* DMG Mori Realizer,
+* EOS CLI formats

 Installation
 *************
 Installation is currently supported on Windows and Linux environments.
-The prerequisties for using PySLM can be installed via PyPi and/or Anaconda distribution.
+The pre-requisites for using PySLM can be installed via PyPi and/or Anaconda distribution.

 .. code:: bash

-    conda install -c conda-forge shapely, Rtree, networkx, scikit-image pip install trimesh
+    conda install -c conda-forge shapely, Rtree, networkx, scikit-image conda install trimesh

 Installation of pyslm can then be performed using pre-built python packages using the PyPi repository.